JacobMadeley/cp3407-project-v2024/design_explinations_for_major_components.md

-# Design Explinations for Major Components
+# Design Explanations for Major Components